hbowie/notenik/docs/index.md

 By default, Notenik shows only four Fields for a Note: Title, Link, Tags and Body.
 However, this default may be altered by placing a file named 'template.txt' or 'template.md' within a Collection's folder.
 Such a file should be in the normal Notenik format, although the Field Labels specified need not have any accompanying values.
 When such a template file is found, the field names found in this file will be used as the fields to be displayed and maintained for that Collection, overriding the default four.

+If you are using a field other than one of the Notenik standard fields described elsewhere in this document, then you may specify the type of field desired by placing a special value within a pair of less-than greater-than signs, following the field name and the delimiting colon.

+Here are the currently recognized values:

+	<3> - A long text field, with multiple lines for data entry.
+	<builder> - A long text field, with multiple lines for data entry.
+	<longtext> - A long text field, with multiple lines for data entry.

 You may use the Generate Template command on the File menu to create a template file.
 You can then use any text editor to modify the sample template file to reflect the fields you desire for that Collection.